Singapore Raffles Music College

-Since 2001, Singapore Raffles Music College (Abbreviation: SRMC; Chinese: 新加坡莱佛士音乐学院; pinyin: Xīnjiāpō Láifoshi Yīnyuè Xuéyuan) has been one of Singapore’s leading schools for higher learning in music and dance, registered with the Committee for Private Education (CPE).
-The College was recently awarded the EduTrust 4-Year award in 2021, certifying that SRMC has reached high standards in key areas of management and provision of educational services.
+Singapore Raffles Music College (Abbreviation: SRMC; Chinese: 新加坡莱佛士音乐学院; pinyin: Xīnjiāpō Láifoshi Yīnyuè Xuéyuan) is a tertiary music institution in Singapore registered with the Council for Private Education.
+It was recently awarded the EduTrust Provisional award in 2014, certifying that SRMC has reached high standards in key areas of management and provision of educational services.
 It enrolled its first students in 2006.

-The college's campus is located in at 456 Alexandra Road.
-It offers a range of Certificate to Masters courses in Music Performance, Music Production, Music Studies and Dance.
+The college's campus is located in north Singapore at 6A Woodlands Centre Road.
+It offers certificate and diploma courses in Western, Chinese and popular music.
+Since 2010, SRMC has partnered the University of West London to offer foundation degrees and bachelor's degrees in music.

-Since 2010, SRMC has partnered the University of West London to offer various Music and Dance degree programmes.
+Academic Departments & Courses

-Academic Faculties
+SRMC has three academic faculties, offering a range of diploma and degree courses.